 Disturbance and stressors migrate to the parks.
 The parks use plant community monitoring data from the Heartland I&M Network to determine status and trends of plant communities.
-Park actions in invasive plant management are largely responsive to increases in invasive species cover within the plant community monitoring data, not from specific invasive plant monitoring data.
+Park actions in invasive plant management have been responsive to increases in invasive species cover within the plant community monitoring data and staff observation, not from specific invasive plant monitoring data.
 Some parks track problem areas and treatments, but rarely analyze trends in invasive plant cover.
 A full suite of treatment actions and monitoring would be necessary to manage potential disturbance situations and resulting invasive species effectively.